gshau/TheAstroImagingPlanner/README.md

 # About This Project
-The goal of this dashboard project is to offer the ability to view at a glance the planning and progress of astronomical targets for imaging.
+The goals of this dashboard project are to:
+- Offer the ability to view at a glance the planning and progress of imaging sessions of astronomical targets.

-On the left are settings to change the date and site location in case you are planning weeks, etc. in advance of a trip.
+- Provide the ability to examine all subframe data to diagnose star shape issues such as tilt and/or sensor spacing issues.

-These are the main components to the dashboard:
+These are the primary components to the dashboard:
 1. Target tracking and status - what are the best times in the night to image targets, allowing you to decide when to move on to another target
-2. Tracking target progress - how much data each target has, broken down by filter and instrument
 2. Acquired data - a birds-eye view of how much data has been collected on each target
 3. Inspection of subexposure data - inspect subexposure data, including all FITs header data, extracted stars, and other star analyses.
-Integrates with the main file store where all subexposure is stored.
+Integrates with the main file store where all subexposure data is stored.
-5. Standalone image/star inspector for ad-hoc inspection of new frames
-3. Weather forecast data

 The targets are collected from either a [Voyager](https://software.starkeeper.it/) RoboClip Database, [Sequence Generator Pro](https://www.sequencegeneratorpro.com/sgpro/), or [N.I.N.A](https://nighttime-imaging.eu/) sequence files.